 development, all in an atmosphere of celebration for the entire band program, students, teachers, parents and fans.

-2017 Tournament of Roses Parade Invitation: Broken Arrow H.S., OK
+2018 Tournament of Roses Parade Invitation: Ronald Reagan H.S., TX

 1 Adair County H.S., KY